ezxzeng/ezhxzeng.github.io/_projects/autoread.md

 links:
   - {name: Website, url: https://autoread-fydp.github.io/}
 description: >
-  BASc Capstone Project
+  BASc Capstone Project.
   The dramatic automatic audiobook maker.
 Using the power of text to speach, we seek to generate suitably dramatic readings for fiction novels.
   Uses fully automated dataset generation for training a custom text to speach model.
-importance: 2
+importance: 4
 category: "school project"
 ---